sidou10/gmda-pedestrian-recognition/README.md

 ### Compute and save pairwise bottleneck distances (Q3)
 The ```pairwise_btnck_dist.py``` script computes and saves the pairwise bottleneck distances matrix using the previously computed diagrams.

-NB: this function is computationally intensive (around 7h for 300 persistence diagram).
+NB: this function is computationally intensive (around 7h for 300 persistence diagrams).
 The output files are available in the pairwise_bottleneck_distances folder.

 ```
 usage: pairwise_btnck_dist.py [-h] --dgms DGMS --dim {0,1} --save SAVE